libo18/vanillasky/README.md

-# First Project on Machine Learning
+# Project on Supervised Learning
 for repository of  O2O coupon prediction project